videlais/Unofficial-Ink-Cookbook/_chapters/01-interactive-fiction-and-narrative-games.md

 Much of what we have come to know as "video games" today had its roots in a genre now called *text-parsers*.
 Playing these games consisted of entering and reading text.
 The player would enter a command, and the game would respond to them.

-The first of what would become this genre was *Colossal Cave* (1977), a game about, as it name implies, exploring a large cave system.
+The first of what would become this genre was *Colossal Cave* (1977), a game about, as its name implies, exploring a large cave system.
 It was the first to use different directions for movement and to feature an inventory.
-The game most people think of when they consider this time in video games, however, is *Zork I* (1983), which was heavily inspired by *Colossal Cave* (1977) and classically used the most famous command of these types of games:
+The game most people think of when they consider this time in video games, however, is *Zork I* (1980), which was heavily inspired by *Colossal Cave* (1977) and classically used the most famous command of these types of games:

 ```bash
 >get lamp